Wildebeests crossing river

 Map showing the general course charted by the herds of the Great Migration

 Most of the Great Migration takes place within Serengeti National Park in northern Tanzania.
-But there's also overspill into Ngorongoro Crater and the Masai Mara National Reserve.
-It’s a wildly popular bucket-list item.
+But there's also overspill into Ngorongoro Conservation Area to the south, as well as Maasai Mara National Reserve to the north in Kenya.

 While there’s so much that’s fascinating about the migration, what we want to share with you here are seven little-known facts about it.
 And they are fabulous, dinner-conversation facts to boot!